Everything about Musée d’Orsay Tickets

 There are three types of guided tours: shared, semi-private and private.

-The shared tour will include a big group of visitors, while the semi-private takes less than 25 visitors.
+The shared tour will include a big group of visitors, while the semi-private tour will take less than 25 visitors.

 A private tour will include only you and your family or friends.